-Children also need a NIE number in order to, among other things, get social security.
+Children also need an NIE number in order to, among other things, get social security.

-In short, any kind of paperwork you must do in Spain as a foreigner will require the NIE number.
+In short, any paperwork you must do in Spain as a foreigner will require the NIE number.

-You will be automatically issued with an NIE when you apply for your Residency Certificate.
+You will be automatically issued an NIE when you apply for your Residency Certificate.

-If you don’t need a residency in Spain (if, for example, you aren’t going to spend more than 3 months in a year in Spain), you can apply for a NIE only.
+If you don’t need a residency in Spain (if, for example, you aren’t going to spend more than 3 months in a year in Spain), you can apply for an NIE only.

 The application procedure may vary depending on where in Spain you apply.
-Generally, to obtain a NIE number, you need to:
+Generally, to obtain an NIE number, you need to:

 Together with two originals of EX-15 form you need to file in the following:

-You need book an appointment at the National Police station.
+You need to book an appointment at the National Police station.
 It can be done online.

-You will be given a white certificate with the number on.
-In some cases you may be asked to collect it another day.
+You will be given a white certificate with the number on it.
+In some cases, you may be asked to collect it another day.
 NIE numbers always begin with the letter X, Y or Z.